klementievdmitry/game-engine/README.md

 ### Linux

 We provide guides only for Guix and Nix.
-Don't write issues if you can problem on other distros with other package manager, but all should work fine if you install one of these package managers on other linux distros such debian, arch, redhat and e.t.c.
+Don't create issues if you have problem on other distros with other package manager, but all should work fine if you install Guix or Nix on other linux distros.

 #### Guix